Cavaliers rally from 20-point deficit, beat Pacers 98-85

 Cleveland also will receive a 2022 second-round pick in the transaction, adding needed backcourt help after losing Rubio and Collin Sexton to season-ending knee injuries.
 All-Star point guard Darius Garland missed his fourth straight game with a sore lower back.

-Pacers coach Rick Carlisle announced that the trade had been completed 90 minutes before the opening tip, pending approval from the NBA.
+Carlisle announced the trade had been completed 90 minutes before the opening tip, pending approval from the NBA.

+“We’re losing a brother and I wish the best for him,” Pacers forward Justin Holiday said.

 Osman’s running floater with 10:23 remaining put the Cavaliers in front for the first time at 69-68.
 Garland ran down the sideline to greet his teammates after each of Indiana’s three timeouts that failed to stop the surge.